ubuntu-mate/ubuntu-mate.org/pages/what-is-ubuntu-mate.md

 result.

 Unlike Windows, and OSX,  Linux is not created and supported by just one company.
-It is supported by Intel, Redhat, Linaro, Samsung, IBM, SUSE, Texas Instruments, Google, Canonical, Oracle, AMD, and Microsoft.
+It is supported by Intel, Red Hat, Linaro, Samsung, IBM, SUSE, Texas Instruments, Google, Canonical, Oracle, AMD, and Microsoft.
 Over 4,000 developers contributed to Linux over the last 15 years.